funinkina/are-you-sure/README.md

 ### How it works?
 1. Click on any YouTube video.
-2. Mark Grayson will ask for your confirmaton.
+2. Nolan Grayson will ask for your confirmaton.

 ## Installation